British Values

 At our school we work hard to ensure that these values are: reinforced regularly, evident in all aspects of school life and well embedded in the curriculum.
 The statements below shows how we do this.

-The school council, which is led by a member of staff, is comprised of elected class representatives and, through the democratic process, gives the pupils a voice in their school life.
+DEMOCRACYThe school council, which is led by a member of staff, is comprised of elected class representatives and, through the democratic process, gives the pupils a voice in their school life.
+Children are often given the opportunity in class to vote for their choice of activities such as at Easter, Christmas and Charity events. |

 PICTURE NEWS